vthibault/roBrowser/README.md

 * Opera
 * IE11

-If you don't run roBrowser in Chrome and don't set up a WebSocketProxy server, you will need a Java plugin installed to send sockets.
+If you don't run roBrowser in a Chrome App, you will need a Java plugin installed instead.

 ### Quickstart